-This article, the first in our series of mobile healthcare product reviews, focuses on doctor-on-demand type applications.
+This article, the first in our series of mobile healthcare product reviews, focuses on the doctor on demand app development.

 Doctor-on-demand apps let users contact medical professionals anywhere and at any time via text or video chat through their smartphones.
 These apps save time otherwise spent getting to the hospital or doctor’s office and waiting in line and generally make healthcare more affordable.

 Dr Now is a UK-based online doctor on demand app that connects patients with qualified general practitioners through remote video consultations.
 It’s not meant to substitute for a real office visit but rather to help in situations when you feel unwell but not bad enough to actually visit a doctor in person.
 Dr Now is about preventive measures, medication delivery, paperwork, and quick answers at convenient hours.

 With Dr Now, you can stay healthy for less time and money.
 Patients can choose the doctor they would like to speak to and can be sure that no matter who they choose, an MRCGP certified professional will help them figure things out.